 We act free of charge (pro bono) for clients, from individual asylum seekers to some of the world’s biggest charities.
-Our work is focused on our responsible business core areas and underpinned by Article 1 of the Universal Declaration of Human Rights.
+Our work is focused on providing access to justice and access to opportunity to our target groups in our responsible business strategy.

 We aim to work on mandates that have the biggest impact by building strong relationships with our key pro bono clients.

-Our pro bono clients also benefit from free professional skills-based support from our business services staff, such as IT, marketing and human resources.
+Our pro bono clients also benefit from free professional advice from our business services staff, such as IT, marketing and human resources.

-At the same time we work with our fee-paying clients to help them develop their own pro bono activities, and collaborate with them on certain projects that meet their responsible business objectives.
+At the same time we work with our fee-paying clients to help them develop their own pro bono activities, and collaborate with them on certain projects that meet our shared responsible business objectives.